 Japan City Guides: Takayama, Gifu Prefecture

-Takayama is an historic, easy-going town 2 hours, 10 minutes by train from Nagoya.
+Takayama is an historic, easy-going town 2 hours, 10 minutes by express train from Nagoya.
+Takayama offers snow in winter, pleasant rural markets, hot springs and a traditional Japanese atmosphere.

 Takayama Matsuri held twice over two days in April (Sanno 14-15th) and October (Hachiman 9-10th) is one of Japan's most famous festivals, when ornately decorated floats (known as yatai) are paraded through the city streets in a procession of people in Edo Period costume accompanied by sacred flute and percussion music.